Definition: A rule is a logical expression used to automate a task. |

 - The Rules option does not display when logged in at the Site level.
 Change to Study level to see the Rules option.

-Step 2: To Download the Rules Template.
+Step 2: Download the Rules Template.

 Click the Download Rules Template link at the top of the table.